Fans Claim ‘DWTS’ Judges Were Too Tough On Nelly Who Was Brought To Tears After Rumba Honoring Late Sister

-Fans claim that the judges of Dancing with the Stars were too tough on recording artist Nelly, who was brought to tears after a Rumba which honored his late sister Jackie.
-He and professional partner Daniella Karagach danced to Jackie’s favorite song “Nobody Knows” by Tony Rich.
-The rapper was visibly moved throughout the performance and while he stood in front of Carrie Ann Inaba, Derek Hough, and Bruno Tonioli for his critiques.
+Fans claim that the judges on Dancing with the Stars were too tough on recording artist Nelly, who was brought to tears after a Rumba performance that honored his late sister, Jackie.
+He and professional partner Daniella Karagach danced to Jackie’s favorite song, “Nobody Knows” by the Tony Rich Project.
+The rapper was visibly moved throughout the performance and while he stood in front of Carrie Ann Inaba, Derek Hough, and Bruno Tonioli for their critiques.

-In a video package that aired prior to Nelly’s performance, Nelly discussed his love for his sister, who died in 2005 after losing a battle to cancer.
-He explained that his family attempted to secure a bone marrow donor for Jackie, but were unable to find a match.
+In a video package that aired prior to Nelly’s performance, he discussed his love for his sister, who died in 2005 after losing a battle with cancer.
+He explained that his family attempted to secure a bone marrow donor for Jackie but were unable to find a match.

-He then admitted to fulfilling one of his sister’s greatest wishes, that her children would be taken care of.
+He then admitted to fulfilling one of his sister’s greatest wishes — that her children would be taken care of.
 Nelly told Daniella that he has remained close with them and that Jackie would have loved being a grandmother.
-He also claimed that she would have laughed at watching him dance.
+He also claimed that she would have laughed watching him dance.

-He closed his remarks by revealing Jackie was always his biggest fan and supporter and was the captain of what he called the “Nelly ship.”
+He closed his remarks by revealing Jackie was always his biggest fan and supporter, and was the captain of what he called the “Nelly ship.”

 The show posted a slideshow of three images of the performer that were liked over 29,000 times thus far.

 During his performance, Nelly wore gold-rimmed glasses.
-These were paired with a tan, fitted dress shirt, and brown pants.
+These were paired with a tan, fitted dress shirt and brown pants.

 His professional partner Daniella looked gorgeous in a low-cut patterned gown with a halter neckline.
 It had high slits that were cut to her hips on both sides to allow for freedom of movement.
 The back featured thin, crisscrossed straps and a bottom that fell to the smallest part of her waist.